blacklightpy/vaultofknowledge/Existential Theories.md

 		- Maya can refer to hidden principles, deception, or secret techniques - in other words, mystery.
 		- Some philosophies consider Maya to be the hidden principles by which god makes the world
 		- Advaida Vedanta school considers the world to be a manifestation of Maya, and thus illusory
+- Solipism
-- Solipism (only one's mind is sure to exist, all else is al)
+	- Only one's mind is sure to exist, all else is an illusion
+- Brain in a vat
+	- It thinks it is walking (like MGR:R's VR trained brains)
+- Rene Descartes's "Evil Demon", in this 1641 book "Meditations on First Philosophy"
+	- "A malevolent God or an evil demon of utmost power and cunning has employed all his energies in order to deceive me".
+	- "I shall think that the sky, the air, the earth, colours, shapes, sounds and all external things are merely the delusions of dreams which he has devised to ensnare my judgement.
+I shall consider myself as not having hands or eyes, or flesh, or blood or senses, but as falsely believing I have those things".
+- Aztec philosophical texts that the world